BuffaloWill/whoiswatcher/README.md

 * Perform large sets of whois lookups quickly.
 It can be run in lambda or with serverless resources.

-* Given a large set of domains as input, whoiswatcher will notify you to a domain registered to a company in your scope.
-For example, if you feed it a list of yesterday's registered domains ([Daily Newly Registered Domains](https://www.whoisds.com/newly-registered-domains)) and there is a matching artifact to look for (e.g. registrant email) in your configuration; it will print to stdout.
+* Given a large set of domains as input, whoiswatcher will alert you of a domain in your scope (e.g. registrant email) For example, if you feed it a list of yesterday's registered domains ([Daily Newly Registered Domains](https://www.whoisds.com/newly-registered-domains)) and there is a matching artifact to look for (e.g. registrant email) in your configuration; it will print to stdout.
-The configuration can also combine two pieces of information (see Use Cases).
+The configuration can also combine two pieces of information.
+For example a domain name (e.g. Tesla) plus the registrar they typically use (e.g. DNSination).
+See Use Cases below for more examples.

 * whoiswatcher is designed to be fast, configurable, and with predictable output.
 For example, you can provide a single domain from stdin or a large set in a file and store searchable JSON output.